-Information about Bab Al Futuh Cairo, tours and Online Booking
+Information about Bab Al Futuh Cairo, tours, Booking

 Bab Al Futuh Cairo built in 1087 by Badr al-Gamali.
 In fact, it replaced an earlier gate placed somewhat to the South.
 Moreover, it included in the original enclosure wall of Gawhar.
 The given name to Bab Al Futuh Cairo was Bab al-Iqba.
 The populace transferred the name of the old gate to the new.
 During Napoleonic times this called the Tour Lescale.
 In 1087, Cairo was not much of a fortified city with its sun dried brick walls.
 This weakness demonstrated itself on occasions.
 Badr Al Din El Gamali, the visor of El Mustansir, employed three Syrian brothers from Edessa.
 It was to build the three main gateways of the Fatimid wall.
 They made of stone which was to provide fortification.
 These massive gates called the Bab (gate) Al Futuh, El Nasr Gate and Zuweila Gate.